AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 Option              | Action
 --------------------|---
-Fader Raised Action | **No Action**: The internal timecode source is not changed (default).<br>Play: The internal timecode source is started.
+Fader Raised Action | **No Action**: The internal timecode source is not changed.<br>Play: The internal timecode source is started.
-Fader Zero Action   | **No Action**: The internal timecode source is not changed (default).<br>Stop: The internal timecode source is stopped. <br>Pause: The internal timecode source is paused at the current time.
+Fader Zero Action   | **No Action**: The internal timecode source is not changed.<br>Stop: The internal timecode source is stopped. <br>Pause: The internal timecode source is paused at the current time.

 > This option is useful for creating a complicated one-shot effect for busking.
 Create the effect as a timeline using internal timecode and set these options to **Play**/**Stop** - you can fire your effect just by raising the fader and when you lower the fader to zero the effect will reset.